SCO–Linux disputes: SVRx code allegedly in Linux

-The issue of ownership of the SVRx code base was discussed above.
-Besides the unresolved issue of what was actually transferred from Novell to Santa Cruz Operation, there are also the portions of the SVRx code base that are covered by BSD copyrights or that are in the public domain.
+The issue of ownership of the SVRx code base was discussed above; the court ultimately found that Novell, not SCO, owned the copyrights.
+Besides that issue, portions of the SVRx code base that are covered by BSD copyrights or that are in the public domain.

 SCO's first public disclosure of what they claimed is infringing code was at its SCO Forum conference in August 2003 at the MGM Grand Las Vegas.
 The first, known as the Berkeley Packet Filter, was distributed under the BSD License and is freely usable by anyone.
 The second example was related to memory allocation functions, also released under the BSD License.
-It is no longer in the Linux code base.
+Even if this code had not been in the public domain, it was no longer in the Linux code base.

-SCO has also claimed that code related to application programming interfaces was copied from UNIX.
+SCO also claimed that code related to application programming interfaces was copied from UNIX.
 However, this code and the underlying standards they describe are in the public domain and are also covered by rights USL sold to The Open Group.
 A later claim was made to code segments related to ELF file format standards.
 This material was developed by the Tool Interface Standard (TIS) Committee and placed in the public domain.
-SCO claims that the TIS Committee had no authority to place ELF in the public domain, even though SCO's predecessor in interest was a member of the committee.
+SCO claimed that the TIS Committee had no authority to place ELF in the public domain, even though SCO's predecessor in interest was a member of the committee.

-SCO has claimed that some are violating UNIX SVRx copyrights by putting UNIX code into Linux.
+SCO claimed that some other entities violated UNIX SVRx copyrights by putting UNIX code into Linux.
 They may or may not have brought this claim directly in any of their cases.
-The IBM case is about derivative works, not SVRx code (see below).
-The Novell case is about copyright ownership.
+The IBM case was about derivative works, not SVRx code (see below).
+The Novell case was about copyright ownership.
 DaimlerChrysler was about contractual compliance statements.

-The "may or may not" comes from AutoZone's case.
-In AutoZone, SCO's complaint claimed damages for AutoZone's use of Linux.
-However, when objecting to AutoZone's request for a stay pending the IBM case, SCO apparently contradicted their written complaint, claiming that the case was entirely about AutoZone copying certain libraries (outside the Linux kernel) from a UNIX system to a Linux-based system to facilitate moving an internal application to the Linux platform faster; SCO's original complaint does not appear to mention these libraries.
-AutoZone denies having done this with UNIX libraries.
-If SCO's oral description of their case is the correct one, then their AutoZone claim has nothing to do with the Linux kernel or the actions of any distributors.
+In a suit against AutoZone, SCO claimed violation of UNIX SVRx copyrights by putting UNIX code into Linux.
+However, when objecting to AutoZone's request for a stay pending the IBM case, SCO apparently contradicted their written complaint, claiming instead that the case was entirely about AutoZone copying certain libraries (outside the Linux kernel) from a UNIX system to a Linux-based system to facilitate moving an internal application to the Linux platform faster; SCO's original complaint failed to mention these libraries.
+AutoZone denied having done this with UNIX libraries.